 If anything, there are still far more male internet users in the country compared to female users.
 This digital gender gap is only more pronounced in rural hinterlands compared to urban metros.

 Total internet users – across all platforms and devices, measuring higher than mobile ones and excluding citizens below 12 years of age – add up to 750 million currently (second only to China) and 900 mln. estimated by 2025.

 India’s online gaming industry is growing at a rate of ~22% currently, as per a recent KPMG report.
 The majority of India’s “digital population” tends to access the Internet on their smartphones.

-Currently, about a third of all Indians may be classified as mobile Internet users (only), with the number expected to grow up to 500 mln users by 2023.
-This alone is not sufficient to pull the sales of online gambling services and gaming packages.
+Currently, about half of all Indians may be classified as mobile Internet users.
+This alone is not sufficient to keep driving up the sales of online gambling services and gaming packages.
 There have been several other drivers of growth which also shape the online gambling market in terms of accessibility.

 The key factor amongst them is the proliferation of low cost smartphones, both amongst urban and rural population.
 By mid 2010s about 75% of the market is reported as being dominated by entry-level or sub-INR 10,000 smartphones.
 Mobile phones are – and will remain – preferred devices.
 A mere side note: experienced gamers tend to “shift” to larger screens, if and when they spend more time with the product.

 Modern transaction methods such as e-wallets and prepaid vouchers have made depositing and withdrawing safe.
 This had been a huge hurdle to paid services, not only gambling.
 But over a period of only a few years, a multitude of solutions have sprung up and funneled payments via offshore and India based platforms.
 Cheaper data plans have done their part as well, as only recently India has seen more and better offers of consistent data packages.